Hematology / Oncology (Paediatrics)

 Telomere Lengths in Pediatric Acute Lymphblastic Leukamia (ALL)

-In our study, the pilot phase of which is supported by “Grants-in-Aid” of the DBMR, we are planning to systematically determine telomere lengths from peripheral blood of pediatric patients with ALL at the Division of Paediatric Haematology/Oncology, Department of Paediatrics, Inselspital, Bern University Hospital.
-Measurements will be performed using multicolor flow-FISH system, a differentiated and sensitive method combining flow cytometry with fluorescence in situ hybridization allowing separate analyses of distinct cell subpopulations.
-This method is established and as part of a collaboration in this project accessible in the laboratory of Professor Gabriela Baerlocher at the Inselspital, Bern University Hospital.
-In addition to measurements at time of diagnosis, we are going to determine telomere lengths during therapy and in parallel assess telomerase activity.
-This would provide us with the opportunity to correlate telomere lengths and telomerase activity with other laboratory and clinical parameters, i. e. response to therapy.
-As a long term goal of this study, we would like to assess in vitro antiproliferative and thus more targeted therapeutic effects of telomerase inhibition in pediatric ALL.
+In our study, the pilot phase of which is supported by “Grants-in-Aid” of the DBMR, we are planning to systematically determine telomere lengths from peripheral blood of pediatric patients with ALL at the Division of Paediatric Haematology / Oncology, Department of Paediatrics, Inselspital, Bern University Hospital.
+Measurements will be performed using multicolor flow-FISH system, a differentiated and sensitive method combining flow cytometry with fluorescence in situ hybridization, allowing analyses of distinct cell subpopulations.
+This method is established and, as part of a collaboration in this project, accessible in the laboratory of Professor Gabriela Baerlocher at the Inselspital, Bern University Hospital.
+In addition to measurements at time of diagnosis, we are going to determine telomere lengths and telomerase activity during therapy.
+This will give us the opportunity to correlate telomere lengths and telomerase activity with other laboratory and clinical parameters, i.e. response to therapy.
+A long-term goal of this study is to assess the in vitro antiproliferative effects of telomerase inhibition, to develop more targeted therapeutic approaches for pediatric ALL.

 - +41 31 632 93 37

 - PD Dr. sc. nat.
 Bernasconi Michele

 - +41 31 63 2 95 12

 - +41 31 632 93 07